Music DA

 All-Steinway School

-With more than 90 Steinway & Sons pianos in classrooms, practice rooms and performance spaces, UNC is committed to excellence in music education.
-We were the first publicly funded university and one of only a few schools in the region to carry this prestigious designation.
+You'll play on more than 90 Steinway & Sons pianos throughout our classrooms, practice rooms and performance spaces.
+UNC was the first publicly funded Colorado university and one of only a few schools in the region to earn this prestigious All-Steinway School designation—and we maintain that standard of excellence because you deserve the best instruments for your education.

 Graduate Assistantship Positions